Skip to main content

 Gaming can be a form of escapism.
 To ensure that you're really escaping, your headphones should block out ambient noise.
 This both helps you hear what's going on in the game, and keeps the outside world from distracting you.

 Granted, in an emergency, you want to hear some of the outside world.
-But gaming headphones should be able to block out humming from air conditioners, refrigerators, and other appliances.
+But gaming headphones should be able to block out humming from air conditioners, refrigerators, your own PC, and other appliances.

 Cable/Wireless Connection

-If your gaming headsets have a cable, it should be a long cable.
-(Ideally, longer than 10 feet).
+If using a wired headset, it should have a long cable.
+(Ideally, longer than 10 feet.)
 It may not matter as much on a computer, but when gaming on a TV, you want to be able to sit further back.

 If you prefer to be cable-free, you may prefer wireless gaming headphones.
 Wireless headsets usually have either a USB-A or USB-C dongle that you plug in, or connect over Bluetooth.
 Keep in mind that wireless headphones have a battery life, and you may want to keep an eye on said battery, lest they cut out at a key point in your gaming experience.